 A GSM network has many devices connected some of them are on the client side others are outdoors and inside the data centers, they all have one thing in common!
 They all have IDs that identify them.

-What to understand GSM in deep?
+Do you want to understand GSM in deep?
 Check free Courses HERE

 On the client side, we have Mobile Stations (Cellphones), SIM cards, and USB modems.
 Each one of them has security vulnerabilities and different entry points to be explored, here I will try to talk about all of them.